glenrobertson/glenrobertson.github.com/_posts/2013-01-09-first-post-ever.md

 It is a good way to host your website if you:

-* Only need to host static content such as HTML/CSS/images
+* Only need to host static content such as HTML, CSS, images, etc
-* Have basic HTML/CSS and Git knowledge
+* Have basic HTML, CSS and Git knowledge
 * Prefer writing markdown in a text editor over a web-based blog editor
 * Want free backups of your website (using Github)

 ### Create Github repository
 The first thing you need to do is to set up a repository on github.com (signup for a free account if you haven't already).
-The repository name needs to be named your username + `.github.com`.
+The repository name needs to be named your username + ".github.com".
 For example, my username is `glenrobertson` and my repository name is `glenrobertson.github.com`.
+Github refers to this as a [User Page](https://help.github.com/articles/user-organization-and-project-pages).

-This repository is online [here](https://github.com/glenrobertson/glenrobertson.github.com).
+My repository is online [here](https://github.com/glenrobertson/glenrobertson.github.com).

-After you have created the repository, Github Pages will host the static content of your repository on the URL with the same name as your repository name.
+After you have created the repository, Github Pages will host any static content in your repository at the URL with the same name as your repository name.
 In my case, I can go to `glenrobertson.github.com` in a browser and Github Pages will serve my `index.html` file if it is present in my repository.

 ### Add basic site layout
+At this point, you have a static website hosted at: your username + ".github.com".
+In addition, it would be useful to have some basic templating features to avoid repeating HTML across your pages, and the ability to write your blog posts in markdown instead of HTML.
+This is where [Jekyll](http://jekyllrb.com/) comes in.

+Jekyll is a static site generator.
+The input to Jekyll is a directory of files with some configuration files and file naming conventions, and the output is HTML.
+When you push your repository to Github, it will check to see if there is a Jekyll configuration, and if so, it will run Jekyll on the directory.
+Then the outputted HTML will be served on your username + ".github.com" URL, in addition to other static files.